 How Does Typical Home Insurance Define ‘Flooding?’

-If a pipe in your home busted and flooded your floor, would it be considered a “flooding event” and thus, not reimbursed by your homeowner’s policy?
+If a pipe in your home burst and flooded your floor, would it be considered a “flooding event” and thus, not be reimbursed by your homeowner’s policy?
 Or would it be covered?

-If you answered, “Yes, this event should be covered under my home insurance policy” (or something similar), you’re correct.
-A flooded floor or other water damage to the home caused by a busted pipe (or even a malfunctioning appliance) would likely be covered by a typical homeowners insurance policy.
+If you answered, “Yes, this event should be covered under my homeowner’s insurance policy” (or something similar), you’re correct.
+A flooded floor or other water damage to the home caused by a busted pipe (or even a malfunctioning appliance) would likely be covered by a typical homeowner’s insurance policy.